On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-where $f_{-1}$ is the last node in path \textbf{f} and $R$ is a parameter denoting the maximum allowed length of a recalled path.

-In case that no suitable attachment can be found (total overlap score is still), procedure \texttt{attachPropositions} returns flag \texttt{attached=False} and the algorithm resorts to the second backup plan.
-This plan consists of deciding whether to keep $T$ as memory tree during the current cycle or whether to replace it with $P_k$.
-Memory tree $T$ is replaced by $P_k$ if and only if $|P_k|>|T|$ and $closeness(root(P))>closeness(root(T))$, where $closeness(\cdot)$ denotes the closeness centrality score of a node.\footnote{Closeness centrality of a node in a graph is defined as the inverse of the sum of all shortest paths from said node to all other nodes in the graph.}
+In case no suitable recall path can be found (total overlap score is still zero), procedure \texttt{attachPropositions} resorts to a second backup attachment strategy, which consists of deciding whether to keep $T$ as memory tree during the current cycle or whether to replace it completely with $P_k$.
+Among both trees, we keep the one whose root node presents the highest closeness centrality.
+The closeness centrality of a node in an undirected graph is defined as the inverse of the sum of all shortest paths from said node to all other nodes in the graph.
+As we will discuss in the root adjustment section, a root closer to all other nodes is an indication of a well balanced tree and allows for efficient pruning, hence a desirable property.
+In case $T$ is not replaced, the procedure returns flag \texttt{attached} as $\texttt{False}$.

-Under these conditions, a memory tree $T$ could remain untouched in memory for many cycles, a phenomenon we name \textit{tree persistence}.
-A highly persistent tree is undesirable since it can potentially block important connections between fresher propositions.
-In order to avoid this scenario, we reset the memory tree (line 16) if its persistence reaches the maximum permissible value, $\Psi$.
-Furthermore, we avoid over-scoring nodes in persistent trees by only updating their score if any form of attachment took place, line 10.
+Now consider the case when \texttt{attachPropositions} fails to attach propositions to $T$ for more than one consecutive cycle.
+We name this phenomenon \textit{tree persistence}.
+A highly persistent tree is undesirable since it can potentially block important connections between more recently read propositions.
+In order to avoid this scenario, we reset the memory tree (line 16 in Algorithm~\ref{alg:kvd}) if its persistence reaches the maximum permissible value, $\Psi$.
+Furthermore, we avoid over-scoring nodes in persistent trees by only updating their score if any form of attachment took place (Line 8).

-\paragraph{Choosing and adjusting the root.} Let $T'$ be the proposition tree resulting from attaching $P_k$ to $T$.
-After the attachment takes place, we select the most appropriate node in $T'$ as the root, in line 8.
+\paragraph{Choosing and Adjusting the Root.} After attachment takes place, subroutine \texttt{adjustRoot} will select the most appropriate node in the updated $T$ as the root (Line 9).
 An important property of working memory trees in the KvD theory is that the root conveys the most central topic at the time of reading.
-We model this property by selecting the node with highest closeness centrality score as the root.
+We build upon \citeA{fang2019proposition} criteria and model this property by selecting the node that presents the highest closeness centrality as the root.
 Such a root would facilitate reaching all nodes in the least amount of steps --in average--, a desired property during pruning.